s0um0r0y/s0um0r0y.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Research Associate at IIIT Hyderabad, where I specialize in developing path planning algorithms for autonomous robots using learning based approach under Dr Madhava Krishna.
+I am a Research Assistant at IIIT Hyderabad, where I specialize in developing path planning algorithms for autonomous robots using learning based approach under Dr Madhava Krishna.
 With a Bachelor's degree in Electronics and Communication Engineering from VIT Vellore, my academic journey has been driven by a passion for robotics and intelligent systems.

 My research interests lie at the intersection of robotics and machine learning, focusing on creating intelligent systems capable of real-world applications.I previosly worked under Dr Tushar Sandhan at IIT Kanpur where I worked on human robot collaboration under the SURGE internship program.